 – You won’t be required to sew costumes.

-– You won’t be required to pay an exorbitant amount for costumes, but there is a small performance/costume fee.
+– You won’t be required to pay an exorbitant amount for a single use costumes, there is a performance/costume fee.
+But we keep costs and environmental impact down by reusing and reimagining costumes.

 – You will be asked to provide some basic undergarments (eg. black leggings or a white singlet).